atc0005/ansible-playbook-lxd-testenv/docs/lxd-remove.md

 `ansible-playbook -i inventories/testing lxd-remove.yml -K`

+Note: By not specifying a specific hosts list, Ansible will merge all host lists together into one dynamic list and apply this playbook against all matching hosts.
+Since this playbook specifices "all" as the target hosts group, all of these hosts in the combined list will be targeted.

+See the main [README](../README.md) for examples of targeting specific hosts lists.

 ## Playbook runtime

 Under a minute when using a SSD drive.
 Teardown time is nearly identical